Villers-sur-Mer: History

 It seems that Villers-sur-Mer (then known as Villers) was more akin to a group of hamlets during the early 19th century.
 According to the Cassini map (drawn in the 18th century), Villers at that time was made up of a church, two farms (La Motte and Fontaine), and a castle.

-Population

-The town had a population of 2,644 in 2017, posting a growth of just under 50 residents between then and 2007.

 Curiosity

 On the beach of Villers-sur-Mer (last stretch of rue Alfred Feine), the famous last scene of the first film by François Truffaut was shot: Les Quatre Cent Coups ends with a freeze frame of its boy hero running towards the sea.

 n 1978, Villiers-Sur-Mer was twinned with the English village of Wickham.